cflee/sloca-checker/README.md

 There are quite a lot of limitations.
 Here are some of them.
 Please feel free to send pull requests!

+* Unable to POST files for bootstrap
 * Unable to do 'partial' or 'wildcard' actual/expected result comparisons
-* Unable to do 'size of array' assertions, or only specific values'
+* Unable to do 'size of array' assertions, or assertions on specific values
-* Unable to POST files for bootstrap
 * JSON input file has many `{}`, should allow YAML 1.2 input too since it's a superset of JSON
 * Ugly output on the console, no alternate output options
 * Uses douglascrockford's reference `org.json` package, with the [bad license](http://tanguy.ortolo.eu/blog/article46/json-license), could be replaced with the [AOSP's clean-room implementation](https://android.googlesource.com/platform/libcore/+/ics-plus-aosp/json?autodive=0)

-While it is not very good for running very specific, isolating tests, it should be good enough for testing the web service input validation at the very least.
+Depending on how you write your test cases, it may not be very good for running very specific, isolating tests.
+Nonetheless, it should be good enough for testing the web service input validation at the very least.
+If you write your test cases such that the output is fully specified, this might be very useful too.

-If you have multiple sets of data for your test cases, you may wish to create multiple input files, one for each set of data that you (manually) bootstrap.
+If you have multiple sets of data for your test cases, you may wish to create multiple input files, one for each set of data that you manually bootstrap before executing the test.

 ## Usage
 You will need to compile and run it with the dependencies in `/lib/`.